 Health

-Vitabiotics | Published: 14/04/2021
+Vitabiotics | Published: 14/04/2021 | Last Updated: 29/01/2026

 Iron is an essential mineral that our body needs for a number of reasons.
 To get enough iron, we need to ensure our diet is filled with foods high in iron.
+A supplement can also safeguard our intake of iron.

 But why do we need this mineral and what foods will provide it?
+Read our ultimate guide to iron to find out exactly what it does, why you need it and how much you need.

 Why Do We Need Iron?

-Iron contributes to the reduction of tiredness and fatigue.
-It also plays a role in making red blood cells and haemoglobin and helps carry oxygen around the body.
+• It also plays a role to support normal function of red blood cells and haemoglobin and helps normal oxygen transport in the body.

-Iron does not just contribute to normal energy release; it also contributes to the normal functioning of our immune system as well as normal cognitive function.
+• Iron does not just contribute to normal energy release; it also contributes to the normal functioning of our immune system as well as normal cognitive function.

 How Much Iron Do We Need?